top of page

 Hello

-I'm a bicultural, Latino, and gay licensed clinical psychologist.
-I hold a special interest in working with people from oppressed and disadvantaged groups, and use a variety of therapy approaches that are inclusive, relationally based, and culturally informed.
+I’m a bicultural, Latino, and gay licensed clinical psychologist.
+I have a special interest in supporting people from oppressed and disadvantaged communities.
+My therapeutic approach is inclusive, relational, and culturally informed, integrating a range of approaches to meet your unique needs.

-Depending on your needs, I can help you with understanding your present-day thoughts, feelings, and behaviors in relation to your past experiences, improving the quality of your relationships, and/or enhancing your ability to connect to your emotions in the present moment.
+Depending on your goals, our work together may focus on understanding how your present-day thoughts, feelings, and behaviors connect to past experiences, strengthening your relationships, and deepening your ability to connect with your emotions in the present moment.

 Education & Training